How to look for records of... Women’s Land Army

 How can I view the records covered in this guide?

 This is a brief guide to researching records of the Women’s Land Army.
-The original service records of the Women’s Land Army have not survived.
-The National Archives has microfiche copies of alphabetical index cards from 1939 to 1945 that contain some basic information about the women’s service.
+Though the original service records of the Women’s Land Army have not survived, The National Archives has microfiche copies of alphabetical index cards from 1939 to 1945 that contain some basic information about the women’s service.

 What do I need to know before I start?

-The Women’s Land Army was first created in January 1917, wound up in 1919, and then re-established shortly before the outbreak of the Second World War, in June 1939.
-It was disbanded again in 1950.
+The Women’s Land Army was established in January 1917 to help increase the amount of food grown within Britain.
+It was wound up in 1919, and then re-established shortly before the outbreak of the Second World War, in June 1939.
+It was finally disbanded in 1950.

-At its peak in 1943 over 80,000 women from all backgrounds, the big cities as well as the countryside, were ‘land girls’.
+At its peak in 1943 over 80,000 women worked as ‘land girls’.
+They came from a wide range of backgrounds including towns and cities as well as the countryside.

 Surviving members of the Women’s Land Army (or spouses or families of members who died after 6 December 2007) can apply for a commemorative badge from the Department for Environment, Food and Rural Affairs acknowledging the debt that the country owes them.